msheliga1/pj3ReactQLCoalViolence/README.md

         Able to login.
 Super duper awesome great.
     Goal: Add Book.
         Once Logged in can search for books.
 Get addBook button with each book found.
+    Goal: Save Boook.
+        Code from addComment Act 26 varies more than other code.
+        Able to gather together expected username and book values.
+        Get a 400 error.
+Might be because hardwired username to MJS.
+        Noted that not all books have descriptions.
+            Changed SAVE_BOOK schema, GQL and mutation so that descption is NOT required.
+            Freaking graphQL still wont add without a desciption. "null" does not work either.
+But okay without an image or link value.
+Arghhh.

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)